 With the many nearby attractions, you can easily make your visit to the bridge a whole day trip.
 Drive into Helen and tour the german-style shops, take a walk on the many hiking trails at Unicoi State Park or grab a bite to eat along the Chattahoochee River.

 When to Visit

-The Stovall Mill Covered Bridge is only 7 miles from Helen, GA.
-If driving from Cedar Creek Cabins you should be able to get there within 15 minutes.
-Upon exiting Cedar Creek, follow Zeppelin Strasse southwest and make a left onto Brucken Strasse.
-Then, once you reach Edelweiss make another left.
-This will lead you to GA State Route 75.
-From there, turn left and continue on GA 75 until you reach GA State Route 17.
+The Stovall Mill Covered Bridge is only 7 miles from Helen, Georgia.
+Drive on the Georgia State Route 75.
+From there, turn left and continue on Georgia 75 until you reach Georgia State Route 17.
 Make a left and follow Route 17 until it splits off at Highway 255.
 Make a left onto Highway 255 which will lead you directly to the bridge.
 You will know that you are getting close when you see the Stovall House Inn.

 Share Your Thoughts